 Allocate and free memory at the same level of abstraction, and ideally in the same code module.

 Allocating and freeing memory in different modules and levels of abstraction may make it difficult for developers to match requests to free storage with the appropriate storage allocation request.
 This may cause confusion regarding when and if a block of memory has been allocated or freed, leading to memory leaks.
-To avoid these situations,

 Use Storage pools when available in combination with strong typing.
 Storage pools are a specialized memory mechanism where all of the memory associated with a class of objects is allocated from a specific bounded region such that storage exhaustion in one pool does not affect the code operating on other memory.

+Use storage pools of equally-sized blocks to avoid fragmentation within each storage pool.
+If necessary, provide application-specific (de-)allocators to achieve this functionality.

 Avoid the use of dynamically allocated storage entirely, or allocate only during system initialization and never allocate once the main execution commences, particularly in safety-critical systems and long running systems.